harp-lab/slog-lang1/doc/tutorial.md

 [(b-foo x _) (sum b-foo x S) --> (b-foo-sum-2 x S)] [(b-foo x _) (> x 1) (sum b-foo x S) --> (b-foo-sum-3 x S)]
 ```
-- Here we have a `b-foo`, with two columns.
+- Here `b-foo` relation has two columns.
 - First rule, sums all the values in the second column.
 - Second rule, sums all the second column values for each first column value.
 - Third rule, sums all the second columns values for each first column value, where first column value is greater than 1.
-- Syntax is fairly similar to count.
+- Syntax is similar to count.
 #### Maximum and Minimum
 ```slog
 ;; maximum && minimum